cristianovagos/girs-redis/main/README.md

 - create a overlay network on a connected Docker Swarm
 - setup and run 6 replicas of Redis
 - create a Redis cluster using the redis-cli tool (when prompted, write 'yes' to accept the cluster structure this tool suggests)
-- build, create and run a custom instance of HAProxy with load balancing, as well as a stats page for displaying current cluster status
+- build, create and run two custom instances of HAProxy with keepalived for load balancing (using Vagrant)

 After the creation of the Redis Cluster deployment, run the Python client:
 ```sh